jdgwf/epub-novel-tools/README.md

 ## Requirements
 This software uses python3, calibre, and pandoc..

-### Ubuntu 16.04 && 16.10 (Tested and Verified)
+### Ubuntu 18.04 & 18.10
 You can install the requirements for this app with the following command (install size: ~223mb, this does include the full calibre e-book reader for your convienience):

-    sudo apt-get install -y pandoc calibre calibre-bin python3-yaml
+    sudo apt-get install -y pandoc calibre calibre-bin python3-yaml python3-pip python3-tk python3-numpy python3-matplotlib python3-watchdog python3-requests python3-watchdog python3-pretty-yaml

 If want to create pdfs then you'll need to install the latex pdf libraries (install size: ~282mb):

     sudo apt-get install -y texlive-latex-base texlive-fonts-recommended

-*I have not tested this with Ubuntu 14.\* or 15.\* as I don't use anything older than the latest LTS on my desktop (#sorrynotsorry).
-I'm sure that python3 will at least have to be installed.*
+I've found the following necessary on Ubuntu 20.04:
+    sudo apt-get install -y texlive-latex-recommended texlive-latex-extra

+Once all that's done, just install the python requirements:
+    pip3 install -r requirements.txt
+Optionally, you can install these globally:
+    sudo pip3 install -r requirements.txt

-# Fedora 25
+# Fedora 29
-You can install the requirements for this app with the following command (install size: ~365mb, this does include the full calibre e-book reader for your convienience):
+You can install the requirements for this app with the following command (install size: ~435mb, this does include the full calibre e-book reader for your convienience):

-    sudo yum -y install -y pandoc calibre python3-yaml
+    sudo dnf -y install pandoc calibre python3-yaml freetype-devel python3-numpy python3-matplotlib python3-watchdog python3-pyyaml python3-requests python3-watchdog

 If want to create pdfs then you'll need to install the latex pdf libraries (install size: ~255mb):

-    sudo yum -y install texlive
+    sudo dnf -y install texlive

-This should work in CentOS 7, but pandoc and calibre aren't in the standard repositpories and you'll have to install them manually or add the Fedora repos
+This might work in CentOS 7+, but pandoc and calibre aren't in the standard repositpories and you'll have to install them manually or add the Fedora repos

 # Windows (Native, tested in Windows 10)
 Install Python 3 for Windows (don't forget to add the 'add python to path variable' in the install options ) <https://www.python.org/downloads/windows/>

-Install tye pyyaml package via pip (needed for reading config files)
+Install the pyyaml package via pip (needed for reading config files)

 Install pandoc for Windows including the suggested MiKTeX package <http://www.pandoc.org/installing.html>